 The right passive income portfolio is capable of producing quality cash flow well into retirement.
 In fact, most real estate investors will turn to passive income exit strategies when they want to secure their future.
-If for nothing else, passive income is the perfect compliment to a secure nest egg.
+If for nothing else, passive income is the perfect complement to a secure nest egg.
 Combined with responsible spending habits, the right passive income portfolio can be your key to financial freedom.
 However, the best passive income portfolios are not simply made overnight; they are the result of years of work.
 If you want to start building your passive income portfolio sooner rather than later, I recommend using the following to get started.

 A passive income portfolio is the equivalent of a buy-and-hold investor’s working resume.
 More specifically, however, a passive income portfolio is the figurative representation of a collection of real estate assets held by an investor.
 Traditionally, passive income portfolios are assembled to serve their holders as a hands-off or passive investment of securities.
 As they relate to real estate investors, passive income portfolios represent a collection of performing real estate assets that require little to no work to maintain.